 DHT or Dihydrotestosterone is the cause of male pattern baldness.
 While ‘testosterone’ is in the name, DHT causes balding, not testosterone.
 DHT forms when testosterone undergoes a conversion process, and it isn’t the same as testosterone itself.
 A man’s DHT levels and genetic predisposition are what causes him to lose hair, but his testosterone levels have no effect.

 Myth: Stress Causes Hair Loss

-Stress is known to impact every aspect of your health, so it’s reasonable to think that it’s to blame for your sorrowful strands, but many a man has foolishly brushed off his hair loss as stress shedding, and lived to regret it.
+Stress is known to impact every aspect of your health, so it’s reasonable to think that it’s to blame for your sorrowful strands, but many a man has foolishly brushed off his hair loss as stress shedding and lived to regret it.
 Trauma can trigger hair loss, but generally your hair will recover.
-This form of hair loss is called teleogen effluvium, and it can affect anyone of any age for a relatively short period of time.
+This form of hair loss is called telogen effluvium, and it can affect anyone of any age for a relatively short period of time.